PhD in International Relations and Governance Studies Announcement

 On entering the portal, the applicant will need to:

-- A Statement of Purpose (SoP) that clearly spells out the applicant’s reasons for pursuing a PhD at the department (in 500 words)
+• A Statement of Purpose (SoP) that spells out the applicant’s reasons for pursuing a PhD at the department (in 500 words)

-Additionally, the applicants are required to send a writing sample (of minimum 3,500 words) to the IRGS Department on the email id: [email protected]
+Additionally, the applicants are required to send a writing sample (of a minimum of 3,500 words) to the IRGS Department’s email id: [email protected]

 Note: For an application to be considered complete, online registration, filling out mandatory fields, uploading required documents, emailing recommendation letters, and writing samples must be ensured.
 An application will be considered incomplete if any of these requirements are not met.
 The Graduate Admissions Committee will reject incomplete applications at the screening stage.